seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 O, for such means!
-Though peril to my modesty, not death on’t,
+Though peril to my modesty, not death on't,
 I would adventure.

 **PISANIO**
-Well, then, here’s the point:
+Well, then, here's the point:
 You must forget to be a woman; change
-Command into obedience: fear and niceness–
+Command into obedience: fear and niceness--
 The handmaids of all women, or, more truly,
-Woman its pretty self–into a waggish courage:
+Woman its pretty self--into a waggish courage:
-Ready in gibes, quick-answer’d, saucy and
+Ready in gibes, quick-answer'd, saucy and
 As quarrelous as the weasel; nay, you must
 Forget that rarest treasure of your cheek,
-Exposing it–but, O, the harder heart!
+Exposing it--but, O, the harder heart!
-Alack, no remedy!–to the greedy touch
+Alack, no remedy!--to the greedy touch
 Of common-kissing Titan, and forget
 Your laboursome and dainty trims, wherein
 You made great Juno angry.